 We know the consequences of air pollution are disastrous for people living underneath the smog.
 While probably not as severe as the smogs we have seen recently in northern China, there can be no doubt that the long-term effects will be similar.
 A rise in disease, cancers, breathing difficulties, heart problems and early death, and all the associated costs for society that such conditions bring.

-I’ve already written about my own feelings on the issue (see this article). (see www.shoeman.eu/diesel-car-emissions-the-result-of-government-failures-of-judgement).
+I’ve already written about my own feelings on the issue (see Diesel car emissions the result of government failures of judgement).
 As a motorcyclist I tend to notice polluting cars far earlier than other motorists, and I am noticing more and more vehicles that – quite simply – stink.
 They may be newish looking vehicles, but follow them and the air behind tastes strange.

 Dirty cars the culprit